EudyContreras/Chronox.NetCore/README.md

 #### Result ####

-A **ChronoxResult** contains the result data extracted by the **ChronoxParser**.
-The result obtain from a parsing operation is of type **IChronoxExtraction**.
+A `ChronoxResult` contains the result data extracted by the parser.
+The result obtain from a parsing operation is of type `IChronoxExtraction`.
 A result may contain many different extractions.
-In the case of none exact parsing a **ResultWrapper** is returned which contains the data extracted if any.
+In the case of none exact parsing a `ResultWrapper` is returned which contains the data extracted if any.
 In the case of **exact parsing** a predetermined extraction type is returned.
-An **IChronoxExtraction** contains the following properties
+The extraction contains the following properties

 * `RetultType` The type of the extraction which could be a `DateTime`, `TimeSpan`, etc
 * `ProcessedString`  The string after it has been processed which is stripped of the extraction areas.